chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 Build project that people can interact with should avoid general login feature people really wouldn't use it

+Make sure to git commit to show something is happening or add something that indicates that work is being done to let recruiters know your doing stuff

 ## And the Next One